Favicon Checker Tool Online

 Favicon Checker: FAQ

-What does the favicon checker test?
+What does the Favicon Checker inspect?

-What is a mask-icon?
+What data is sent during a favicon check?

 Need a Complete Brand Icon System?